Dog Breeding volunteer

 - Have time to devote to the brood and her litter.
 The brood cannot be routinely left for more than 4 hours in a day

-- Have space within the home for the brood bitch and her litter
+- Have space within the home for the brood and her litter

 - Have access to a car and be willing to drive the brood bitch on essential journeys such as vets appointments and pre-mating tests as required

-We are looking for Brood Bitch Holders in the below area:
+We are looking for Dog Breeding volunteers in the below area:

-How do I apply to become a Brood Bitch Holder?
+How do I apply to become a Dog Breeding volunteer?

-If you have any questions about becoming a Brood Bitch Holder for Canine Partners or would like to apply please fill in the enquiry form below and a member of our breeding team will be in touch.
+If you have any questions about becoming a Dog Breeding volunteer for Canine Partners or would like to apply please fill in the enquiry form below and a member of our Breeding Team will be in touch.

 Share this page